top of page

 Hill Country MHDD - Using their Crisis Mental Health Resources, are offering immediate assistance to individuals and families affected by the flooding.
 Call their 24/7 helpline 877-466-0660.

-Hill Country Emotion Support Center - Hill Country MHDD
+Hill Country Emotional Support Center - Hill Country MHDD

 819 Water Street.
 1st floor of the One Schreiner Center